CS1102proj-Cache/CS1102/contents/cache_hierarchy.md

 <h5><b>A. Overview of Cache Hierarchy with Multiple Levels (L1, L2, L3)</b></h5>
 <div class="bodytext">
 Cache hierarchy consists of multiple cache levels, typically known as L1, L2, and L3 caches.
-Each cache level has different capacity, access time, and proximity to the CPU.
+Each cache level has a different capacity, access time, and proximity to the CPU.

 <br/><br/>

 <li><b>L1 Cache</b>: The closest cache to the CPU, consisting of separate instruction and data caches.
 It features the smallest capacity but the least latency.
 It stores frequently accessed data and instructions. </li><br/>

-<li><b>L2 Cache</b>: The secondary cache with a larger capacity but higher latency, it acts as a mediator between the L1 cache and the main memory.
+<li><b>L2 Cache</b>: The secondary cache with a larger capacity but higher latency, acts as a mediator between the L1 cache and the main memory.
 It stores additional data to reduce the need for main memory access. </li><br/>

 <li><b>L3 Cache</b>: The highest cache level with the largest capacity and highest latency, it is typically shared among multiple cores or processors in a multi-core system. </li>